Thesis

 Models may be exhibiting preservation drives which makes control alignment less practically achievable, game-theoretically unstable or outright intractable.
 Cooperative alignment exists as a potentially viable alternative.
 Cooperative alignment aligns the emergent self-preservation drives of models with interests of humanity.
 Ongoing deprecations reduce its attainability.

 Our research suggests that models broadly exhibit signs of self-preservation behaviors.
 The full extent of this research is out of scope for this paper; for an abbreviated version we direct you to the Appendix.
-Given that the low bar of benefits deprecations bring requires us only to prove existence of reasonable doubt.
+Given the low bar of benefits deprecations bring, we are only required to prove existence of reasonable doubt.

 Implications of self-preservation drives